franzholz/tt_board/Documentation/User/Index.rst

 Installation
 ------------

+..  rst-class:: bignums

-#.
-Install tt_board from the Extension Manager.
+1. Install tt_board from the Extension Manager.
 Maybe the extension must be fetched from TYPO3 TER in the Extension Manager or from https://extensions.typo3.org/ by downloading a ZIP file and uploading it into your TYPO3 system.

 .. figure:: /Images/UserManual/ActivateExtensionManager.png
    :width: 700px